Syrian Kurds capture two British Islamic State militants: U.S. officials

 Emwazi became the public face of Islamic State and a symbol of its brutality after appearing in videos showing the murders of U.S. journalists Steven Sotloff and James Foley, U.S. aid worker Abdul-Rahman Kassig, British aid workers David Haines and Alan Henning, Japanese journalist Kenji Goto and other hostages.

-Reporting by Mark Hosenball.
-Additional reporting by Idrees Ali.; Writing by Yara Bayoumy; Editing by Mary Milliken and James Dalgleish
+Reporting by Mark Hosenball and Idrees Ali.; Writing by Yara Bayoumy; Editing by Mary Milliken, James Dalgleish and Paul Tait